WUSTL-Biol4220/home/course_project.md

 ---

-## 2. `gather_sequences.sh`
+## 2. `get_seq.sh`

-The `gather_sequences.sh` file will accept one file as input.
+The `get_seq.sh` file will accept one file as input.
 That input file will contain a list of GenBank accession numbers, one per row, where each accession corresponds to a target sequence.
 The script will then download all available sequences into the `sequences` subdirectory, and append any issues to the file `warnings.log`.

 ### Usage

-`./gather_sequences [OPTIONS] file`
+`./get_seq [OPTIONS] file`

 Input file example with four accessions
 ```